-Regarding student birthdays - Please no balloons, stuffed animals, cupcakes, or other items that can be a distraction to the learning process.
+Regarding student birthdays - Please no balloons, cupcakes, or other items that can be a distraction to the learning process.
+Parents who wish to visit campus to eat lunch with their child on birthdays are allowed and need to sign in to the office upon arrival.